-CB8 recognizes the importance of providing adequate day care and after school facilities for NYC children.
-There are many CB8 residents, especially single working parents, who need affordable day care and after school programs, but whose income slightly surpasses eligibility requirements.
+The Board also recognizes the importance of providing adequate day care and after school facilities for our children.
+There are many Community Board 8 residents, especially single working parents, who need affordable day care and after school programs, but whose income slightly surpasses eligibility requirements.
 Additional programs, perhaps with a sliding scale fee, would be helpful.
-CB8 continues to request increased funding for childcare and after-school programs, including infant care (FY09 #1, 308200801E).
+We continue to request increased funding for childcare and after-school programs, including infant care (FY10 #1, 308200801E).

-CB8 believes there is a need to develop and maintain programs to prevent and detect child abuse and neglect (FY09 #13, 308199707E).
+An important issue yet to be adequately addressed is the need for programs to prevent abuse and neglect (FY10 #14, 308199707E).